 - You can eat this chili immediately.
 Top with fresh cilantro, lime, avocado, and vegan sour cream.

-- Uneaten chili can be stored in an airtight container in the refrigerator for up to 3 days or frozen for 1 month.
+- Uneaten soup can be stored in an airtight container in the refrigerator for up to 3 days or frozen for 1 month.
 To thaw, place it in the refrigerator the night before.
 The following day, gently reheat the chili over the stovetop.

 That’s it!
 I think you’re ready to make some delicious vegan chili!